ElectroVilla/Project3/docs/README.md

 * pr13: Using the filter to show the successful builds of both projects (test and real) on CircleCi

 * pr14: The website is working ...

+* pr15: Part 1 of the environment variables on CircleCi

+* pr16: Part 2 of the environment variables on CircleCi